jraska/Dagger-Codelab/README.md

   - How to replace dependencies within androidTest.
   - Using component dependency to replace dependencies in tests.
   - How to assert on your analytic events.

+# Goal
+- Verify in `AppTest` that clicking on FAB button triggers analytics event `main_onFabClick`.

 # Section 5: Instrumented Tests - Instructions
 In this section, we will see how we can utilise Dagger to switch dependencies within tests.